misterbykl/kafka-flink/README.md

 By default, the app waits for the input data like this: `1:2:3:4:5,2:3:4:5:6,3:4:5:6:7`

-After entering the input, the app simply checks if the stream consists number '2' and change it with 'Baykal' string
+After entering the input, the app simply checks if the org.misterbykl.stream consists number '2' and change it with 'Baykal' string

 Output: